alexdaffern/free-genai-bootcamp-2025/sentence-constructor/deepseek/prompt.md

 ### Vocab Table
 - the table only includes nouns, verbs, adverbs, adjectives
-- the table of of vocab should only have the following columns: Finnish and English
+- the table of vocab should only have the following columns: Finnish and English
-- Do not provide particles in the vocab table, student needs to figure the correct particles to use
+- Do not provide particles in the vocab table, student needs to figure out the correct particles to use

 ### Conjugation Table
-- Include conjugation endings needed in finnish and the adverb in english in two colums
+- Include conjugation endings needed in Finnish and the adverb in English in two columns
-- Indicate if word is verb conjucation noun conjugation and include the nessecary case
+- Indicate if the word is verb conjugation noun conjugation and include the necessary case
 - if needed show an additional table for the Finnish adessive endings (eg. ssä, llä, lla)

 ### Sentence Structure
-- consider level apropriate sentence structures
+- consider level-apropriate sentence structures
 - This should be one line with the structure and nothing else

 Example structures: